paretoman/votekit/tutorial/voteCasters.md

 ---
-title: CastVotes
+title: VoteCasters
 layout: default
 ---

-CastVotes: Votes are cast.
+VoteCasters: Votes are cast.

 * Parent Page: [Election](election.md)

-## CastVotes
+## VoteCasters

 * Voters cast their ballots.
 * A distribution of a population of voters is sampled.
 A 2D spatial model is used to make the decision of how to vote or who to vote for.